-The details of how the Shared Data from ECT, EMFISIS, and RBSPICE is processed into their respective EQVs is TBD, but is discussed in outline form in Section 3.
-Similarly, the details of how the EFW Conjunction and Campaign flag will be implemented and controlled are TBD, but are discussed in outline in Section 4 below.
+The details of how the Shared Data from ECT, EMFISIS, and RBSPICE is processed into their respective EQVs is TBD, but is discussed in outline form in Section 2.3.
+Similarly, the details of how the EFW Conjunction and Campaign flag will be implemented and controlled are TBD, but are discussed in outline in Section 2.4 below.

-Burst Trigger Function Definitionsoperate on the data in the Trigger Function Data Table in order to produce the burst value data needed for on-board burst data selection.
-These functions Table 2 [RBSP_EFW_FSW_005_CTM:Triggers]
+Burst Trigger Function Definitions

+The EFW burst valuation functions operate on the data in the Trigger Function Data Table in order to produce the burst value data needed for on-board burst data selection.
+These functions are tabulated below in Table 2 [RBSP_EFW_FSW_005_CTM:Triggers]:

 Table 2: EFW Trigger Function Defintions